 Described and treated since ancient times, diabetes has certain characteristics that have long been recognized.
 Before the discovery of insulin, people found to have sugar in their urine under the age of 20 usually died in their youth, while those diagnosed when over the age of 40 could live for many years with this condition.

-Beginning in the mid-1920s, those who got diabetes when young (juvenile-onset) were put on insulin, and those who got it when older (adult-onset) often were not.
+Beginning in the mid-1920s, those who got diabetes when young (juvenile-onset) was put on insulin, and those who got it when older (adult-onset) often were not.
 However, the mechanisms that led to this difference in treatment were unknown.
 The only marker that differentiated the two types at that time was the presence in the urine of moderate or large levels of ketones when blood sugars were high.
 When significant ketones were present because the person could no longer make Tenough insulin, injected insulin was needed to control the glucose and they were called insulin-dependent.

 |Differences In The Three Major Types Of Diabetes|